cmsalmon/shape-viewer/README.md

 ## Input Files
 Files to test Shape Viewer can be found in the "shapefiles" folder.
- - [Completely valid files] contains files with only valid shape data
+ - [CompletelyValidFiles] contains files with only valid shape data
- - [Files with error] contains files that have either incorrect data format or invalid files that triggers a error modal.
+ - [FilesWithError] contains files that have either incorrect data format or invalid files that triggers a error modal.

  Data Format:
   - Rectangles should have the following data format: